GL-Li/vimwiki/Rust_language.md

                 }
             }
         }

         fn main() {
             let p1 = Point { x: 5, y: 10.4 };
             let p2 = Point { x: "Hello", y: 'c' };

             let p3 = p1.mixup(p2);

             println!("p3.x = {}, p3.y = {}", p3.x, p3.y);
         }
         ```

 ### 10.2 traits: define shared behavior

 **what is trait**: a trait is a method or functionality shared by multiple types.
 It has the same method signature or the format to be used when being called.
 The implemetation, however, is different in different types.

-- defining a trait: the definition only provides signature and is very brief:
+- defining a trait: the definition only provides signature and is very brief as the specific implementation depends on type.
+A method in a trait can also have simple default body, which is overwritten when re-defined for specific types
     ```rust
     // a trait can have multiple methods, all must be impleted pub trait Summary {